 Divvying assets may be one of the more complex elements of a divorce.
 Many people believe that a 50/50 split suffices; however, how can you determine a fair split?
-Not all assets have equal value and in high-asset cases, the couple may be surprised by the value of different items or properties.
+Not all assets have equal value and in High-Net worth cases, the couple may be surprised by the value of different items or properties.

 Understanding the impact the family home, retirement accounts and other assets have on dividing property can help prepare couples for the process.